mingwd/ez_ordering/README.md

-This AI application helps user to order daily meals based on preference
+This AI application helps user to order daily meals based on user preference